rhysd/hgrep/README.md

 Optionally hgrep provides built-in grep implementation thanks to [ripgrep][] as a library.
 It is a subset of `rg` command.

+Built-in ripgrep is a recommended way to use hgrep because it is optimized for the use case.

 When a pattern is given, `hgrep` command search files in given paths with it.
 When a directory is included in paths, hgrep searches it recursively.
 When no path is given, hgrep searches the current directory.